About Brittany Maynard

 The Compassion & Choices website contains various resources to help families and individuals make their end-of-life plans and make their wishes known so they can avoid unnecessary suffering in their final days.

-What is Aid in Dying?
+What is Medical Aid in Dying?

 Oregon’s Death With Dignity Act, which Brittany Maynard accessed, was the first in the nation.
 Its 17-year history shows that death-with-dignity laws are safe and work as designed.
 It has been thoroughly documented by the state health department, investigated by medical researchers and monitored by the news media.
-None of the concerns raised by opponents about coercion or abuse have ever materialized.

 Aid in dying is voluntary.
 An eligible person can request the prescription, but no doctor is obligated to provide it.
 Once a prescription is written, the patient chooses when and whether to fill it — or take it.
 Many people never take it.
 Simply having the choice provides people a sense of peace in the face of uncertainty and fear that their suffering might be unbearable.
 It allows people the freedom to die in control, with dignity.